What is the one piece of advice YOU would give new military spouses? I was asked once to share a brilliant piece of advice for new military spouses.

 Oh no. I can never think up anything quickly for that kind of thing.
 I wanna talk it over for hours.

 Vivian Greentree of Blue Star Families already came up with: “Normal” is a setting on the dryer.”
 She said that her nine-year-old told her that trying to fit in at his new school was exhausting, so he was just going to be himself.
 Always a good plan for military spouses.

 Writer Kim Place-Gateau advised new spouses to remain staunchly civilian in their daily life.
 “I find people in our area who inspire me, and who make me feel like my authentic self, and I become part of our local community.”

-There are so many things new military spouses and partners and boyfriends and girlfriends and Milsos could use.
+There are so many things new military spouses, partners, boyfriends and girlfriends could use.
 How do you choose?
 Here are a few more that I have collected.
 What have you got?

 I just don’t think that is true.
-Instead I think that military marriage is a kind of grand experiment.
+Instead, I think that military marriage is a kind of grand experiment.
 It is observing cause and effect.
-You do something.
-You get a reaction.
+You do something and you get a reaction.
 If it was a good reaction, you do that again.
 And again.
 And again!
 If it was a bad reaction, you just stop doing that thing.
 Then think it through as if you were going to give advice to the next person traveling this same road.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.